Hakeemmidan/Jewely/README.md

 ## Noticeable Features
 ### Use of `window.localStorage`
 #### Cart
-The cart of this site is mainly run on `window.localStorage`.
-It is constructed of an array of arrays, each sub-array consisting of two items, an id, and a quantity.

-Example localStorage cart: `"[[43,2], [75, 1]]"` This cart would be considered to have two items with ids 43, 75 and quantities 2, 1 respectively.

-Logically, when a user adds an item to their cart, then an array of id and the quantity (e.g. `[12, 2]`) of the item gets pushed to the parent array of localStorage cart.

-This was done mainly to allow guest users to add items to their cart without needing to sign in, allowing for better user experience in my belief.
-Moreover, another reasoning for this is to not query the cart database for each addition or deletion of a product, which could lead to somewhat of slow performance.

-#### Forms
-The localStorage is also used to store product form data.
-That is so when a user refreshes the page, they do not lose the information that they had typed for a specific product.

 ### Todos
 - Remove photo carousel from home page because it can be distracting